avliu/Basketball/programming_details.md

 -- PROCEDURE --
-First I scrape the website for data using a Python script, splitting each row into a time, a player name, and a phrase relating to the action (rebound, makes two points, player enters/leaves, etc.).
+First I scrape the website for data using a Python script, splitting each row into these attributes: time, player name, and phrase relating to the action (rebound, makes two points, player enters/leaves, etc.).

 After creating the CSV file of plays, I use C++ to iterate through the file and find three things: